golangci/golangci-lint-action/README.md

 We use JavaScript-based action.
 We don't use Docker-based action because:

 1. docker pulling is slow currently
-2. it's easier to use caching from [@actions/cache](https://github.com/actions/cache) until GitHub team hasn't supported reusing actions from actions
+2. it's easier to use caching from [@actions/cache](https://github.com/actions/toolkit/tree/master/packages/cache)

 Inside our action we perform 3 steps: